 What age restrictions apply to volunteers?

-Under the DEC Volunteer Insurance Policy all volunteers must be at least 16 years old.
+Under the DPAW Volunteer Insurance Policy all volunteers must be at least 16 years old.

 Do I need any experience or qualifications?